Identitywoman/rebooting-the-web-of-trust-spring2018/draft-documents/Biometrics.md

 The largest challenge with user control of biometric data is that it may not be protected legally.
-This is a topic that will need to be addressed legally with new data sovereignty rules: data needs to be protected by property laws, to ensure that a user’s ability to control access and capabilities for his data remains intact.
+This is a topic that will need to be addressed legally with new data sovereignty rules: data needs to be protected by property laws (data isn't property...so we need a better anchor for this - let me ask scott david)), to ensure that a user’s ability to control access and capabilities for his data remains intact.

 With biometric storage (at last) stored in a way that maximizes